NewtronLabs/EasyPermissions/README.md

 <a name="information"/>

-## Information
+## Example 1 Kotlin
-As long as you have `Context` you can request a permission from anywhere.
-Make sure you implement `IPermissionsListener` to receive information about what is happening with your permission request.
+This example uses a `Service` to request the permission, something that cannot be done without EasyPermissions.
+It also automatically requests the permissions that you have enabled on your `AndroidManifest`.

-## Example 1
+## Example 1 Java
-This example uses a `Service` to request the permission, something native Android does not allow.
-It also automatically requests the permissions that you have enabled on your Manifest.
+This example uses a `Service` to request the permission, something that cannot be done without EasyPermissions.
+It also automatically requests the permissions that you have enabled on your `AndroidManifest`.

 ```java
 public class ExampleService extends Service implements IPermissionsListener